-Dambulla is a a giant rock going to a height of more than 160 feet.
+Dambulla is a giant rock going to a height of more than 160 feet.
 It is said that King Walagamba took refuge here in 1st century BC for 14 years and when he got back his capital Anuradhapura, helped build the first cave temple here.
 With time there were additions in the 11th, 12th and 18th centuries and now there are 5 rock cave temples at the site housing numerous statues of Buddha and several small stupas.

 One by one we went through the caves.
 In the first cave, there was a large statue of Buddha in reclining position with both legs one over another denoting death.
-In another one the legs were apart and eyes were half open denoting slumber.
+In another one, the legs were apart and eyes were half open denoting slumber.
 There we stupas said to be containing the ashes of monks and statues of kings, yakshas and other gods not to forget the beautiful wall paintings from the bygone era.
 It was a different world inside.

 Outside there were small ponds in which water lilies and lotus galore.
-Took photographs of one lotus, said to be the favorite of Lord Buddha.
+Took photographs of one lotus, said to be the favourite of Lord Buddha.
 Here we came across a strange phenomenon.
-The caves were built in different times from each other.
-The cave temple built in the 18th century was in a state of disrepair with paint peeling off the walls and painting disfigured, it looked much older than the cave which was built in the 1 Century BC and had its color as bright as they may have been 2000 years back.
+The caves were built at different times from each other.
+The cave temple built in the 18th century was in a state of disrepair with paint peeling off the walls and painting disfigured, it looked much older than the cave which was built in the 1 Century BC and had its colour as bright as they may have been 2000 years back.
 Was wondering who was technically superior, the Industrial age experts or those unknown craftsmen of the distant past…

 There is something with corridors which attracts me.
 Loved the long corridor and the external structure of the caves.
 It was built in a style unknown to me but the long corridors and their slightly mystical appearance looked so charming.

 After spending a lot of time at the top, we came down.
 By this time we were very tired and the only wish we had was to get back to our hotel in Kandy and crash in the bed.